Free Initial Consultation | (980) 237-4579

 • Do you have the staff and resources to handle my DWI case?

-8. Weigh Your Option & Take Your Time.
+8. Weigh Your Options & Take Your Time.

 You may have a pending court date or feel pressured by some firms to decide in the moment.
-Try to avoid this, and consider which attorney is the best fit for you and your unique case.
-Who will take the time to build a unique strategy aimed at the things you care most about?
+Before making a choice, consider which DUI attorney is the best fit for you and your unique case.

-Remember, a fast plea can seem attractive in a DWI case unless any conviction will result in losing your job.
-You will likely only have one shot at defending against a DWI and will have to live with the outcome for a long time.
-So carefully evaluate your options and select the best DWI lawyer possible.
+A fast plea can seem attractive in a DWI case.
+However, you will likely only have one shot at defending against a DWI and have to live with the outcome for a long time.
+Carefully evaluate your options and select the best DWI lawyer possible.

 DWI sentencing in Charlotte after a conviction can be complicated.
 The NC DWI Sentencing Chart varies.
 Primarily, criminal DWI penalties depend upon the level of your precise DWI charge, which is determined by your BAC, any aggravating or mitigating factors, and your prior history.
 Additionally, North Carolina considers other “grossly aggravating” factors which can heighten the potential penalties.